mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/source-profile-converter.md

 | Name | Description |
 | --- | --- |
-| [SourceProfileConverter](#sourceprofileconvertersourceprofileconverteroptions)([SourceProfileConverterOptions](/reference/datagate/datagate-providers/source-profile-converter-options.html)) | Initializes a new instance of the SourceProfileConverter class with specified options.
+| [SourceProfileConverter](#sourceprofileconvertersourceprofileconverteroptions)([SourceProfileConverterOptions](/reference/datagate/datagate-providers/source-profile-converter-options.html)) | Initializes a new instance of the  class with the specified options.
-| [SourceProfileConverter()](#sourceprofileconverter) | Initializes a new instance of the SourceProfileConverter class with default options.
+| [SourceProfileConverter()](#sourceprofileconverter) | Initializes a new instance of the  class with default settings.

 ### SourceProfileConverter([SourceProfileConverterOptions](/reference/datagate/datagate-providers/source-profile-converter-options.html))

-Initializes a new instance of the SourceProfileConverter class with specified options.
+Initializes a new instance of the  class with the specified options.

 ```cs
 SourceProfileConverter(SourceProfileConverterOptions)